Heyyprakhar1/github-actions-kubernetes-masterclass/README.md

 │   mysql      StatefulSet + 1Gi PVC + init.sql           │
 │   HPA        backend 1→4 replicas at 80% CPU            │
 ──────────────────────────────────────────────────────────

 No kubectl in CI.
 No SSH.
 No cluster credentials in GitHub.
-The repo is the only source of truth —
+The repo is the only source of truth.
-Image Updater commits, Argo CD syncs.

----

 ## CI pipeline